rwbutler/FeatureFlags/README.md

 ### Feature A/B Tests

-A feature A/B test is a subtle variation on (and subtype of) A/B test.
+A feature A/B test is a subtle variation on (and subtype of) an A/B test.
 In a generic A/B test you may want to check whether a user has been placed in the blue background or red background test variation.
 A feature A/B test specifically tests whether the introduction of a new feature is an improvement over a control group without the feature.
 Thus in a feature A/B test - the feature is either off or on.

 To configure a feature A/B test use the following JSON: